QuentinRa/blog.quentinra.dev/info/android/index.md

 You can use `onCreate(Bundle?)`, `onRestoreInstanceState(Bundle)`, to load saved data, and `onSaveInstanceState(Bundle)` to save data.
 A "bundle" is a **small, in-memory** dictionary, in which you can save a bit of data, that will be reloaded when the app is created, or started again.

 Code in `onPause()` must be lightweight, because it will delay the other application that is showing up in the front screen.

+> **Note**: it should be highlighted, that rotating your devices will destroy, and create again your activity.
+In Android Studio, don't forget to enable device rotation to try it out.
 </div></div>

 <hr class="sl">